abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/15-Manage resource locks.md

 In this walkthrough,  we will verify the existing resource group, add a lock to the resource group and test deletion, test deleting a resource in the resource group, and remove the resource lock.

-## Lab objectives
+## Lab Objectives

 In this lab, You will be able to complete the following tasks:

-+ Task 1: Verify the existing resource group
++ Task 1: Verify the Existing Resource Group
-+ Task 2: Add a Lock to the resource group and test deletion
++ Task 2: Add a Lock to the Resource Group and Test Deletion
-+ Task 3: Test deleting a resource from the resource group
++ Task 3: Test Deleting a Member of the Resource Group
-+ Task 4: Remove the resource lock
++ Task 4: Remove the Resource Lock

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab15.png)

-### Task 1: Verify the existing resource group
+### Task 1: Verify the Existing Resource Group

 In this task, we will verify the existing resource group for this exercise.